 In 1962, HMP Grendon, located in England, was the first democratic24 Therapeutic Community (TC) prison.
 Grendon has a 20-place unit for learning difficulties (mild/moderate) but is integrated with the rest of the prison for activities.
 Prisoners need to volunteer and apply to be accepted in the community and service provision is largely by staff employed by the prison but also some private health providers.
 The management of these communities is premised on constructive positive relationships, a culture of visits and decency, trust and safety (Rawling 1998; Bennett and Shuker 2017).
 Prisoners are involved in meetings, planning and decision making.
-The outcomes of these communities, which have been regularly reviewed, include increased selfesteem, a reduction in anxiety, lower reconviction and greater engagement of staff and prisoners.
+The outcomes of these communities, which have been regularly reviewed, include increased self-esteem, a reduction in anxiety, lower reconviction and greater engagement of staff and prisoners.
 Given the enduring success of HMP Grendon, calls have been made for the European Union to encourage the development of a pilot and evaluation of the Grendon model in each EU member state (Cretenot, 2013, 32) (Recommendation 2, 10 and 16).

 In prisons without these innovative interventions, the main types of prisoner relationships are: (1) family and friends outside of prison, (2) other prisoners and (3) prison staff.
-Maintaining a

-24 Therapeutic communities tend to adopt either a democratic model or hierarchical model (common in the USA), see Rawlings (1998).
-HMP Dovegate, a private prison in England has a 200 bed democratic therapeutic community located in buildings detached from the main prison, (Crewe, et al, 2015, 314). relationship with family and friends appears to be the most significant, and the most difficult to sustain (Recommendation 16).
+Maintaining a relationship with family and friends appears to be the most significant, and the most difficult to sustain (Recommendation 16).
 These relationships are challenged when prisoners are placed in prisons far from their home and established support network of family and friends, or when these networks are cut in response to a conviction.
 A recent report on social care and older prisoners in Scottish prisons highlighted the importance of relationships with loved ones, and that the loss or lack of these reveals a 'deep sadness and hopelessness'.
 In the words of one prisoner: